 Something else in Sunday’s Times, that caught my attention, was one of their cover stories (Steven Lee Myers and Olivia Mitchell Ryan, “Once Strict on Births, China Races for a Boom”).
 I’ve seen this sort of thing happen before.
-A developed nation’s population begins declining; but instead of breathing a sign of relief, that news is met with alarm and dread, and immediately, remedies are proposed, such as offering monetary incentives for those having more children.
-This particular news article concerns China; and it states: “Experts say the government has little choice but to encourage more births.
+As a developing nation’s population begins to decline, instead of breathing a sign of relief, that news is met with alarm and dread, and remedies are immediately proposed, such as offering monetary incentives to have more children.
+This particular news article, which concerns China, states: “Experts say the government has little choice but to encourage more births.
 China — the world’s most populous nation with more than 1.4 billion people — is aging quickly, with a smaller work force left to support a growing elderly population that is living longer.
 Some provinces have already reported difficulties meeting pension payments.”
-Once again, we see that ecological sustainability considerations don’t ever enter the picture, it’s concerns about economic sustainability, that are the driving focus.
+Once again, we see that ecological sustainability considerations don’t enter the picture, while economic sustainability considerations are always the main driving focus.

 He states that there are no technological hurdles toward supplying even 11 billion people with the lifestyles they strive for, there are only cost barriers; and he suggests that “the wealthy and the vested interests of the world” need to “step up to pay for” this.
 But why stop at 11 billion?
 And just how many people does Ellis believe this planet can comfortably hold?